 The Bottom Line

 Before we go further, I’d like to point out that if you’re looking for a speaker that can power your party, the HD7 isn’t for you.
-Take a look at Treblab’s HD Max– the HD7’s bigger brother that has no problem pushing serious volume over a large crowd and with a bass response to match that.
+Look at Treblab’s HD Max- the HD7’s bigger brother that has no problem pushing serious volume over a large crowd and with a bass response to match that.
 The HD7 is designed for personal use around the house or for outdoor activities shared between a small group.
 If you’re looking for something in-between, check out the HD77 model.

 Portable and Lightweight – Incredibly Convenient